bharath12b5/mvn-linux/Building-SaltStack.md

 * Ubuntu 16.04 has  2015.8.8
 * Ubuntu 16.10 has  2016.3.1

-The instructions provided below specify the steps to build SaltStack v2016.11.0 on IBM z Systems for RHEL 6.8/7.1/7.2/7.3, SLES 11-SP4/12/12-SP1/12-SP2 and Ubuntu 16.04/16.10.
+The instructions provided below specify the steps to build SaltStack v2016.11.1 on IBM z Systems for RHEL 6.8/7.1/7.2/7.3, SLES 11-SP4/12/12-SP1/12-SP2 and Ubuntu 16.04/16.10.

 _**General notes:**_

-* When following the steps below please use a standard permission user unless otherwise specified.
+* _When following the steps below please use a standard permission user unless otherwise specified._
-* A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it.
+* _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it._

 ### Step 1: Install the dependencies